 It is true, though, that in ACT Science, you don’t need to be a scientific genius to get a perfect 36.
 With good skills building and practice (including ACT practice Science tests), you can master this part of the exam.

 As you aim for a perfect score in ACT Science, bear in mind that this part of the exam does not test your scientific knowledge.
 Instead, it tests your ability to read and understand science texts and data.
 To excel, you don’t need to memorize scientific facts—you just need to be comfortable with university-level science passages.
+Luckily, Magoosh has some science passages and practice questions to help you get more comfortable before test day.

 To Get a Perfect 36 in ACT Science, Practice Reading Academic Science Texts